jackcasstlesjones/klippy-backup/README.md

 ## Features

 - **Automatic Extraction**: Reads directly from your Kindle device
-- **Markdown Conversion**: Transforms highlights into beautifully formatted Markdown
+- **Markdown Conversion**: Transforms highlights into formatted Markdown
 - **Obsidian Integration**: Creates backlinks and a Map of Content (MOC)
 - **Rich UI**: Enhanced experience with progress indicators and colorful output (when Rich is installed)
 - **Flexible Configuration**: Customizable output directory and formatting options